 Further important information about the appointments of chairs and non-executive directors of NHS Trusts is available below.

 NHS Improvement believes that participation in formal induction training is critical to success in a non-executive role.
-We have worked with the HFMA and other partners to develop an induction package to support new non-executive directors of NHS Trusts.
+We have worked with the HFMA and other partners to develop an induction package to support new non-executive directors of NHS Trusts and Provider Trust.
 Information about the program for 2017 will be available shortly.

 “The healthy NHS board”outlines principles for good governance to support boards in exercising their responsibility to put quality at the heart of all they do.